farhan86/Wordle-clone/README.md

 This is a Wordle clone built with html, css, js for the frontend.
 For backend express is used and axios is used for api request handling.
 Link for the random words API is https://rapidapi.com/sheharyar566/api/random-words5/ ...
 For easier debugging the actual world is shown in the console log.
+You can check the live app here https://wordle.justworks.tk/

 ![image](https://user-images.githubusercontent.com/18053298/152540285-ca750299-a451-4b43-aa3c-6c3870b99674.png)